-Also, as a general rule, do not forget to take your dog to the vet in the case of any unusual behavior, as signs of stress can develop in further issues which will lead to health issues
+As a general rule, take your dog to the vet in the case of any unusual behavior, as signs of stress can develop into further issues, leading to health issues.

-If you liked this article about when to take my dog to the vet for the first time, why ddon’tyou check How often should you take your cat to the vet?
+If you like the above article on when to take your dog to the vet for the first time, why not check: How often should you take your cat to the vet?

-Also, if you ddon’tknow what name to put to your new pup, Why ddon’tyou check this guide about the 50 greatest dog names?
+Also, if you don’t know what name to put to your new pup, Why not check this guide about the 50 greatest dog names?
 You will love it!